-In addition to the above, in the case of a merger with another audit firm, some audit firms did not fully consider the adequacy of audit procedures performed by the acquirer in the past years including audit procedures for the incurrence of a material asset and liability items that the audited company recorded, although they understood important matters that should be examined upon acceptance of the audit engagements.
-It should be noted that appropriate risk assessment procedures are necessary in the audit engagement acceptance procedures upon the merger of audit firms.
+Furthermore, in the case of a merger with another audit firm, some audit firms did not fully consider the adequacy of audit procedures performed by the acquirer in the past years including audit procedures for the incurrence of a material asset and liability items that the audited company recorded, although they understood important matters that should be examined upon acceptance of the audit engagements.
+It should be noted that when audit firms merge, appropriate risk assessment procedures need to be performed once required procedures such as audit engagement acceptance procedures have been completed.